cybercongress/cybercongress/ecosystem/usecases.md

 Cyber gives you the ability to access your database of knowledge.
 Theoretically, create a personal knowledge graph and query it.
 This means no more losing information.
 Less time to study a subject.
 And so on.

 *Basic income*:
-Such a robot can help to solve 2 problems (a) personal data reselling - if you want to sell it, it's your decision to do so. (b) the above is just one example of how to produce basic income.
+Such a robot can help to solve 2 problems (a) personal data reselling - if you want to sell it, you decide to do so. (b) the above is just one example of how to produce basic income.
 In theory personal data, trading robots, content robots, oracle mechanism - they all can provide a human with a basic passive income.
 This solves a world-renowned issue!

 *Gamification*:
 There are plenty of examples of how this can be introduced and used.
 One is, of course, an application that allows personal robots to battle one another and earn rewards.